davidd-55/HelloTello/README.md

     $ python HelloTello.py

 - Note: You may have to add a '3' after pip and python commands if you have multiple python versions installed on your system.
 App Tested on Ubunutu 18.04 and MacOS 10.14.

+## Credits:
+- Big thanks to Damia Fuentes (GitHub @damiafuentes) for figuring out h.264 encoding/decoding in tello.py wrapper class!
+- Big thanks to Jabrils (GitHub @jabrils) for inspiration on AI drone and conceptualizing for to make use of OpenCV outputs!